Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_anthropic_through_snowflake_cortex/getting_started_with_anthropic_through_snowflake_cortex.md

 - Developing an interactive Streamlit chat interface

 ### What You'll Build
-A full-stack application that enables users to:
+An end-to-end application that enables users to:
 - Upload and process PDF documents
 - Search through documents using semantic similarity
 - Engage in conversational Q&A about document content